pharo-project/pharo-beacon/repository/Beacon.package/Signal.class/README.md

 An announcement that records the timestamp of its creation.
-It is specifically useful in the context of logging.
+It is specifically useful in the context of logging, and it serves as the superclass for the typical signals.